 28th North Carolina Infantry Regiment

 28th Infantry Regiment was organized and mustered into Confederate service in September 1861 at High Point, North Carolina.
 Its members were from the counties of Surry, Gaston, Catawba, Stanley, Montgomery, Yadkin, Orange, and Cleveland.
 The unit relocated to New Bern and arrived just as the troops were withdrawing from that fight.
 Ordered to Virginia in May 1862, it was assigned to General Branch's and Lane's Brigade, Army of Northern Virginia.
 It fought at Hanover Court House and many conflicts of the army from the Seven Days Battles to Cold Harbor.
-The 28th was involved in the long Petersburg siege south of the James River and the Appomattox operations.
+The 28th was involved in the long Siege of Petersburg south of the James River and the Appomattox operations.
 It arrived in Virginia with 1,199 men, lost thirty-three percent of the 480 engaged during the Seven Days Battles, 3 killed and 26 wounded at Cedar Mountain, and 5 killed and 45 wounded at Second Manassas.
 The regiment reported 65 casualties at Fredericksburg and 89 at Chancellorsville.
 Of the 346 in action at Gettysburg more than forty percent were killed, wounded, or missing.
 It surrendered 17 officers and 213 men.
 Its commanders were Colonels James H. Lane, Samuel D. Lowe, and William H. A. Speer; Lieutenant Colonels William D. Barringer and Thomas L. Lowe; and Majors William J. Montgomery, Richard E. Reeves, and S. N. Stowe.

 Site search Web search